My Journey Through Fitness Wearables

 So I stopped wearing it.
 For a while, I just... didn't track anything.
 And honestly, that was fine.
 Until I started getting curious about the stuff that wasn't just activity-based.

-The Ring Phase: Ultrahuman (2024)
+The Ring Phase: Ultrahuman (2024-2025)

-By 2024, I was getting more interested in the bigger picture of health—sleep, recovery, strain, all the things that happen when you're not working out.
+By 2024, I was getting more interested in the bigger picture of health—sleep, recovery, stress, all the things that happen when you're not working out.
 I'd been hearing about the Oura Ring, which seemed perfect... except for that subscription fee.
 At the time, I just wasn't sold on paying monthly for data that should be mine anyway.

-Ultrahuman Ring
+Ultrahuman Air Ring

-Primary Activities: Weightlifting, Jiu-Jitsu (starting in 2023)
+Primary Activities: Weightlifting, Triathalon Training, Jiu-Jitsu

 What Worked: